SAP-samples/teched2023-IN160/exercises/ex1/README.md

 Log in to SAP Integration Suite tenant using the credentials provided to you by the instructors.
 Now let´s explore the different capabilties and navigations of SAP Integration Suite tooling

-#Home is the first screen that you will land upon logging in to SAP Integration Suite.
+**Home** is the first screen that you will land upon logging in to SAP Integration Suite.
+Click on the burger icon on the top left corner to expland the navigation menu items.
 <br>![](/exercises/ex1/images/Home.jpg)

 Recent Activities & Monitoring